Rosenverse

 "Maybe I too had joined another tech company that really wasn’t walking the walk when it came to diversity."

-"If diversity is being invited to the party, inclusion is being asked to dance, but belonging is actually being on the dance floor."
+"If diversity is being asked to the party, inclusion is being asked to dance, and belonging is actually dancing with everyone else."

 Ask the Rosenbot